aaralmenghani/aaralmenghani/README.md

 ## About Me

-A disciplined, hardworking, and self-motivated student currently studying in **Class X at The Orchid School, Pune**, with strong interests in **technology, artificial intelligence, programming, and innovation**.
+A disciplined, hardworking, and self-motivated student currently studying in **Class X at The Orchid School, Pune**, with strong interests in **technology, artificial intelligence, programming, medical domin and innovation**.
 Passionate about building real-world applications and continuously learning emerging technologies to create meaningful solutions.

 ---